guigasparotto/insiderapi/README.md

 ## Usage

-In order to clone and run the application, a database must be set, and the following configuration shoulb be available in `src/main/resources/application.properties`
+In order to clone and run the application, a database must be set, and the following configuration should be available in `src/main/resources/application.properties`
 * Get your API key on: [Yahoo Finance API](https://rapidapi.com/apidojo/api/yahoo-finance1)
+* The name of the database to be created in Postgres is `insider_trade` and the port is the default 5432

 ```
 api-key=YOUR_KEY